NSC15/car_sales/README.md

 - Testing completed after each function was coded to maintain working code, and identify bugs early in able to fix efficiently.
 - Responsive testing not needed in this project as app is targeted at desktop users only.
 However, app does work in multiple browsers tested in Google Chrome and Mozilla FireFox.

+## Bugs

+- API car filter only displaying five rows of data - As standard .head() function only prints 5 rows of data unless specifically set to a value.
+It is now set to 20, so if there is 20 rows of data this will display them all.
+- Program crashing out at customer section when user gets chance to view another car or exit, if a user was to enter an invalid input instead of 1 or 2.
+Fix was to integrate a try / except to convert the input into an integer and if not, to raise a valueerror and return to the main section.
+- Freshly inputted data not available to view without closing and restarting terminal - code source found to restart program internally without breaking the terminal, custom code edited to suit change so program not flows nicely, and allows user to return to the customer section and review their inputted data.